risk-first/website/docs/ai/Threats/Synthetic-Intelligence-Rivalry.md

 <AIThreatIntro fm={frontMatter} />

+## Risk Score: Medium

-**Impact: 3** - If AI entities did emerge as rivals, the consequences could range from economic disruption to conflicts over control of resources.
+If AI entities did emerge as rivals, the consequences could range from economic disruption to conflicts over control of resources.

 ## Sources